 The 5 Types Of Alcoholics

 There is a stereotype in America of a “typical alcoholic.”
 But a study from the National Institute On Alcohol Abuse And Alcoholism (NIAAA), the National Institute Of Health (NIH), and the National Epidemiological Survey On Alcohol And Related Conditions (NESARC) put that notion to rest.
 These organizations conducted a national, clinical study derived from various studies on alcoholics.
-The study found that there are 5 subtypes of alcoholics:
+The study found that there are five subtypes of alcoholics:

-These subtypes are categories based on the age of the individual, the age they started drinking, the age they developed an alcohol dependence, their family history of alcoholism, the presence or absence of co-occurring mental health conditions, and the presence of absence of other substance abuse disorders.
+These subtypes are categories based on the age of the individual, the age they started drinking, the age they developed an alcohol dependence, their family history of alcoholism, the presence or absence of co-occurring mental health conditions, and the presence of absence of other substance use disorders.
 They are not meant as a diagnostic to determine if someone is suffering from alcoholism.
 Rather, they are meant to further the study of alcoholism and guide future research and prevention efforts.

 Different types of alcoholics will suffer for different reasons.
 Some groups may not even realize that their drinking is a problem.
 Rather, it is just a part of who they are.
 But no matter your age, status, family, or subtype, alcoholism can create long-term problems that damage your health and relationships.